kaiser-chris/pdx-deepl/README.md

 First download and install the Go SDK:
 - https://go.dev/doc/install

-Next open the project folder in a terminal (e.g. cmd) and run the following command:
+Next, open the project folder in a terminal (e.g. cmd) and run the following command:
 ```
 go build
 ```